Proven-Paradox/shaper-system/Handbook.md

 Action: Minor
 Prerequisites: None
 Range: Long
-Targets: 1 enemy or 1 Zone
+Targets: 1 foe or 1 Zone
 Cost: None
 Effect: You immediately learn the target’s Elemental properties, Physical and Mental Defense, ongoing effects (such as buffs or injuries), and their remaining HP.
 Alternatively, Scan can be used on a Zone.
 Scanning a Zone reveals the presence of invisible creatures or objects, though it does not reveal their exact location unless they are using an Ability canceled by Scan, such as [Vanish](#vanish).